A Lotte Data – Minecraft Data Pack

 • “Getting Ahead” advancement for obtaining a player head.

-• “Headhunter” advancement for obtaining a full stack of player heads.
+• “Headhunter” advancement for obtaining one of every type of head and skull.

 • “Handle with Care” advancement for placing a block of unstable TNT.